 Add stats section

 Stats section shows the current system statistics such as CPU usage, Frame rate per second, disk space available, memory usage, and it even shows the frames missed/skipped due to rendering/encoding lag.

-To add Stats section, right-click on the section’s title, and check Stats.
+To add the Stats section, right-click on the section’s title and check Stats.
 It will activate the Stats window that you can drag-n-drop anywhere on the OBS window.

 How to use OBS Studio

-For that, create specific scene so that you can manage how you would want that scene to appear to viewers.
+For that, create a specific scene to manage how you would want that scene to appear to viewers.